Skip to main content

 • Blocking a contact prevents inbound messages but does not delete conversation history.

-• Notes added to a contact help with internal handoffs and context but are never visible to the contact.
+• Contact Notes support internal handoffs and shared context but are never visible to the contact.

 Tips and Best Practices